 (1) Definition of claimant.

 As used in this rule the word "claimant" shall apply to an employee who sustained an injury or contracted an occupational disease in the course of and arising out of employment, to the dependent of a deceased employee, as well as to any person who was awarded compensation under the Ohio Workers' Compensation Act.

 (a) Any order, finding or decision of the bureau, the industrial commission, or its hearing officers wherein payment of compensation is to be made shall be promptly forwarded to the appropriate department of the bureau charged with the duty of making the payment, or in the case of a self-insuring employer to the personnel of such employer charged with the disbursement of funds in industrial claims.

 (b) The initial payment of the bureau in payment of compensation under an order shall be issued within the time limits set forth in division (H) of section 4123.511 of the Revised Code.
 The payment will include compensation accrued and due the claimant at that time.
 Further payment of compensation due under that order shall be made by the bureau in biweekly installments.
-In self-insuring employers' claims payment will be made in accordance with the law and the rules of the bureau.
+In self-insuring employers' claims payment will be made in accordance with applicable laws and rules .